artur-gajewski/FileBank/README.md

     ),
 );
 ```
-Next, create a new table in your application's MySQL database:
+Next, create a new table in your application's MySQL database by running the two queries in data/create_scema.sql file:

 ```php
 CREATE TABLE filebank (